TDKorn/my-magento/docs/source/interact-with-api.rst

    >>> product = api.products.by_sku("24-MB01")

-We can search for orders containing this product as follows:
+We can search for orders containing this product in multiple ways:

 .. code-block:: python